Sir Alex Ferguson

 His playing career started at Queen's Park in 1958 and included spells for St Johnstone, Dunfermline, Rangers, Falkirk and Aberdeen.

-Before managing Manchester United Alex Ferguson very briefly took the helm at East Sterlingshire in 1974 and then managed St Mirren before moving on to a succesful stint at Aberdeen from 1978 to 1986 which included winning the European Cup Winners Cup with a victory in the final against Real Madrid in the 1982-3 season.
+Before managing Manchester United Alex Ferguson very briefly took the helm at East Sterlingshire in 1974 and then managed St Mirren before moving on to a successful stint at Aberdeen from 1978 to 1986 which included winning the European Cup Winners Cup with a victory in the final against Real Madrid in the 1982-3 season.

 Ferguson was briefly in charge of the Scottish national side for ten games including the 1986 World Cup in Mexico.
 He then joined Manchester United where he has been at the helm ever since.